MEDIA CENTRE

 Development West Coast was set up in 2001 as a trust funded by a $92 million contribution from the government in recognition of the privatisation of much of the region’s infrastructure.
 It distributes, invests and manages the funds on behalf of the region.

-DWC’s $3 million in WMS Group aligns with the trust’s objectives of promoting sustainable employment opportunities and economic benefits for the West Coast.
+DWC’s $3 million investment in WMS Group aligns with the trust’s objectives of promoting sustainable employment opportunities and economic benefits for the West Coast.

 The Manahau is a self-propelled barge that was added to the Westland Mineral Sand project in late July 2024 to enable the efficient and sustainable transport of product from river ports on the West Coast to a bulk export ship immediately off the coast and directly to the world.